 Lam Duong Seafood

-This restaurant is spacious where you can choose to sit indoors or outdoors.
+This restaurant is spacious and you can choose to sit indoors or outdoors.

 Address: 125B Tran Phu, Ward 5, Vung Tau